Custom-Fitted Moon Boot for Optimal Healing

 Deep Vein Thrombosis (DVT) is a serious condition characterised by blood clots forming in the veins, commonly in the lower legs.

-Symptoms include increased leg pain, throbbing or cramping in the calf, thigh, or groin, swelling or redness in the immobilised leg, and a warm feeling around the affected area.
+Symptoms include increased leg pain, throbbing or cramping in the calf, thigh, or groin, swelling or redness in the immobilised leg, and a warm sensation around the affected area.

 Immediate medical consultation is crucial if any symptoms arise.